 Tips for Unmolding the Popsicles

-One of the easiest and most effective methods to unmold the popsicles is to place the entire mold in a large bowl of hot water.
-Make sure not to let any water get inside the molds themselves, and leave them in the bowl for around 30 seconds.
+One of the easiest and most effective methods to unmold popsicles is to place the entire mold in a large bowl of hot water.
+Make sure no water gets inside the molds themselves, and leave them in the bowl for around 30 seconds.
 After that, the popsicles should slide out with ease!

-If you're using individual molds, you can place each in a tall glass of hot water instead.
+If you're using individual molds, place each one in a tall glass of hot water instead.

-The silicone molds work a little differently in that you more than likely can just push hard on the bottom, and the popsicles will likely pop right out.
+Silicone molds work a little differently; you can usually just push hard on the bottom, and the popsicles will pop right out.
 If they don't, using the water trick should help.

 Best Way to Store Homemade Popsicles

-It's best to remove the popsicles from the mold within a day after it's been made, especially if it's in a plastic container.
-This prevents any off-tastes or smells from getting in the popsicles after sitting in the container for too long.
+It's best to remove the popsicles from the mold within a day of making them, especially if they're in a plastic container.
+This prevents any off-tastes or smells from developing.

 More Breakfast Recipes